-Date: August 1, 2019
+Date: August 1, 2020

-Pursuant to the requirements of P.L.
-2017, Chapter 129, section 1, I am pleased to submit this annual report on the New Jersey College Loans to Assist State Students (NJCLASS) loan program, for the period from July 1, 2018 to June 30, 2019.
+Pursuant to P.L.
+2017, Chapter 129, I am pleased to submit this annual report on the New Jersey College Loans to Assist State Students (NJCLASS) loan program, for the period from July 1, 2019 to June 30, 2020.

 Since 1991, the Higher Education Student Assistance Authority (HESAA) has offered NJCLASS loans, funded through tax-exempt bonds without any state appropriation.
-These supplemental loans can bridge the gap of unmet need to cover postsecondary education costs after students exhaust federal, state, institutional, and other grants and scholarships, as well as federal direct loans (which students must take before NJCLASS loans).
+These supplemental loans can bridge the gap of unmet need to cover postsecondary education costs after students exhaust federal, state, institutional, and other grants and scholarships, as well as the maximum federal Direct Loans which students must use before borrowing NJCLASS loans.
 Due to the underwriting criteria for NJCLASS loans, which include both a minimum income and credit score, more than 90% of student borrowers require a cosigner.
 Thus, NJCLASS functions as a family loan, similar to the federal Parent PLUS loan.